Björk: 1965–1984: Early life and career beginnings

-1985–1992: The Sugarcubes, marriage and motherhood
+1985–1992: the Sugarcubes

 Kukl's second album, Holidays in Europe (The Naughty Nought), came out in 1986.
 The band split up due to personal conflict, with Björk keeping a collaboration with Guðlaugur, which was named the Elgar Sisters.
 Some of the songs they recorded ended up as B-sides to Björk solo singles.

 Björk had her first acting role on The Juniper Tree (filmed in 1986, released in 1990), a tale of witchcraft based on the Brothers Grimm story, directed by Nietzchka Keene.
 Björk played the role of Margit, a girl whose mother has been killed for practising witchcraft.
 That summer, former band member Einar Örn and Eldon formed the arts collective Smekkleysa ("Bad Taste" in Icelandic), created with the intention of being both a record label and book publishing company.
 Various friends, namely Melax and Sigtryggur from Kukl, along with Bragi Ólafsson and Friðrik Erlingson from Purrkur Pillnikk, joined the group and a band coalesced in the collective solely to make money.
 They were initially called Þukl, but they were advertised as Kukl (the name of the previous band).
 At a later concert supporting Icelandic band Stuðmenn, they referred to themselves as Sykurmolarnir ("Sugarcubes" in Icelandic).
 Their first double A-side single, "Einn mol'á mann", which contained the songs "Ammæli" ("Birthday") and "Köttur" ("Cat"), was released on 21 November 1986, Björk's 21st birthday.

 At the end of that year, the Sugarcubes signed with One Little Indian.
 Their first English single, "Birthday", was released in the United Kingdom on 17 August 1987; a week later, it was declared single of the week by Melody Maker.
 The Sugarcubes also signed a distribution deal with Elektra Records in the United States and recorded their first album, Life's Too Good, which was released in 1988.
 After the release of the album, Eldon and Björk divorced soon after the birth of their child despite being in the same group.
 The album went on to sell more than one million copies worldwide.
-Björk contributed as a background vocalist on 1987 album Loftmynd by Megas, for whom she provided background vocals also on his subsequent album Höfuðlausnir (1988) and Hættuleg hljómsveit & glæpakvendið Stella (1990).
+Björk contributed as a background vocalist on 1987 album Loftmynd by Megas, for whom she provided background vocals also on his subsequent album, Höfuðlausnir (1988), and Hættuleg hljómsveit & glæpakvendið Stella (1990).